-(b) Variable Interest Entities (VIEs)
+(b) Variable Interest Entities

 The Company, in the ordinary course of business, creates or transacts with entities that are considered VIEs.
-The Company also purchases and sells variable interests in VIEs which primarily issue mortgage-backed and other asset backed securities in connection with its market making activities and making investments in VIEs that hold performing and nonperforming debt, equity and other assets.
-Substantially all of the consolidated assets of the VIE act as the collateral for the related consolidated liabilities.
+The Company also purchases and sells variable interests in VIEs which primarily issue mortgage-backed and other asset backed securities in connection with its market making

 The Company's variable interests in VIEs include senior and subordinated debt interests in mortgaged backed and asset backed securitization vehicles.
 The Company's exposure to the obligations of VIEs is generally limited to its interests in these entities.
 The Company has aggregated nonconsolidated VIEs based on the principal business activities.
 The following table sets forth (in thousands) the carrying amounts of assets in nonconsolidated VIEs in which the Company holds variable interests and the Company's maximum exposure to loss excluding the benefit of offsetting financial instruments that are held to mitigate the risks associated with these variable interests.
-In accordance with ASC 860 (Transfers and Servicing) and ASC 810 (Consolidations), the following table includes nonconsolidated VIEs in which the Company holds variable interests (and to which the Company sold assets and has continuing involvement as of December 31, 2010) that were formerly considered QSPEs prior to the adoption of these standards.
+In accordance with ASC 860 (Transfers and Servicing) and ASC 810 (Consolidations), the following table includes nonconsolidated VIEs in which the Company holds variable interests (and to which the Company sold assets and has continuing involvement as of December 31, 2011) that were formerly considered QSPEs prior to the adoption of these standards.